Changing a host name in RHEL7 and CentOS 7 Linux is a little different now that it uses SystemD by default.

 hostnamectl set-hostname myhost

-NOTE: Replace myhost with the host name of your choice.
+Replace myhost with the host name of your choice.

-To change only one of the three particular hostnames, use:
+To change only one of the three particular host names, use:

-hostnamectl set-hostname myhost --option
+hostnamectl set-hostname myhost --static

-If setting the pretty hostname it is recommended to wrap it in quotes to avoid shell confusion with special characters, like so:
+If setting the pretty host name it is recommended to wrap it in quotes to avoid shell confusion with special characters, like so:

 hostnamectl set-hostname "Savona's Laptop" --pretty